 Studies show that 53% percent of children with autism have at least one frequent sleep problem.
 Unfortunately, typical treatments are often short-lived as they don’t always deal with the underlying cause of the sleep issue.
 In this article, we will provide some tips to help improve your child’s sleep and discuss common medical causes of […]

-by Suzanne Goh, MD One of the most exciting areas of research in autism spectrum disorder (ASD) is in the role of mitochondrial function.
-Research studies looking at mitochondrial function in those with autism are transforming the way we think about the causes of autism and are pointing to medical therapies that could have a […]
+One of the most exciting areas of research in autism spectrum disorder (ASD) is in the role of mitochondrial function.
+Research studies looking at mitochondrial function in those with autism are transforming the way we think about the causes of autism and are pointing to medical therapies that could have a significant impact.
+This article […]

 Richard E. Frye, M.D., Ph.D.
 Updated: December 2012 Seizures and Epilepsy Seizures and epilepsy are fairly common in childhood.
 Many children will experience a seizure during childhood and a type of seizure known as a febrile seizure is very common during early childhood.
 Epilepsy is simply defined are having two seizures without an obvious […]

-By Holly Bortfeld Aggression is not uncommon in autism spectrum disorders where it’s usually a reflection of pain or lack of communication.
+Aggression is not uncommon in autism spectrum disorders where it’s usually a reflection of pain or lack of communication.
 First things first.
 Make sure it’s truly autism and not an emotional disorder such as ODD, Conduct Disorder, Borderline Personality Disorder, Bipolar Disorder or undiagnosed anger and conduct issues.
-These issues are rare, […]
+These issues are rare, but should be […]

 Tantrums and outburst for children affected by autism can be one of the hardest, most pressing issues for parents and professional team members to address.
 These often crop up at the worst times, in most public locations and can go on for hours.
 These outbursts can also generate much more intensity than a typical child’s […]